damtur/management/README.md

 Public, I like Goalpost Recognition for sure :)

 ### What are your goals for this year?
 And for the next 3 months?
-I want to be a better manager.
-I want to achieve Senior level management ASAP.
-I also want to help my squad with daily tasks and want to be more involved in the bigger picture.
+I want to establish a fully functional team where everyone is safe to share their opinions.
+I also want to help my squad with daily tasks and want them to be more involved in the bigger picture.

 ### What do you need from your manager?
 Trust that I can do my job well and challenges so I can improve.
 I want to know that I'm represented well in the company